-Network Total planned miles Number of miles completed Percent of miles completed
+Total planned Number of miles Percent of miles

-Along arterials

-Pedestrian network 725 414 57%
+Network miles completed completed

-Bicycle network 619 412 66%
+Bicvcle network 619 412 66%

 Overall, the planned motor vehicle network is much more complete than the other modal networks.
 Consistent with the 2040 Growth Concept, the active transportation networks are generally more complete near transit.
-However, the fact that the pedestrian network along arterials is not significantly more complete than it is in the rest of the region is a concern given that 77 percent of pedestrian crashes occur on arterials.
+However, the fact that the pedestrian network along arterials is not significantly more complete than it is in the rest of the region is a concern given that 77% of pedestrian crashes occur on arterials.

 However, several important gaps remain in these areas.
-The maps below identify these gaps by comparing the regional visions (i.e., planned systems) for these networks - which are based in extensive coordination with stakeholders and analysis of transportation and land use data - to the facilities that are on the ground today in order to identify gaps in the system.
+The maps below identify these gaps by comparing the regional visions (i.e., planned systems) for these networks-which are based on extensive coordination with agency partners and on analysis of transportation and land use data-to the facilities that are on the ground today in order to identify gaps in the system.

 Figure 4.3 below shows gaps in the transit network where planned transit has not yet been built.
-The map differentiates between gaps in frequent (thick lines) and regular (thin lines) transit service, and between gaps in the financially constrained network, which the region has identified funding to complete (green), and gaps in the strategic network, which the region has not yet identified funding to complete (purple).
+The map differentiates between gaps in frequent (thick lines) and regular (thin lines) transit service, and between gaps in the financially constrained network, which the region has identified funding to complete (green), and gaps in the strategic network, which the region has not yet identified funding to complete (blue).
 It also shows the location of existing regular and frequent service (orange lines).
-All of this information is overlaid with Equity Focus Areas (violet cross-hatching) to highlight how the current and planned network serves these communities that particularly need improved transit service (see the Equity section for more details on transit-related Equity needs).
+All of this information is overlaid with Equity Focus Areas (blue cross-hatching) to highlight how the current and planned network serves these communities that particularly need improved transit service (see the Equity section for more details on transit-related Equity needs).